SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import numbers_in_range from '!!raw-loader!./code-snippets/numbers-in-range.cpp';

 Write a program that asks for the lower and upper limit of a numerical range, then accepts *n* numbers and checks if they are between that range or outside of it, printing the information on screen.
-The program keeps track of how many numbers arer inside the range with a counter.
+The program keeps track of how many numbers are inside the range with a counter.

 <details>